atbcb/ICTTestingBaseline/docs/glossary.md

 * Equivalent description

+Form components
-* Form components (examples given in [TC10-001-fail](https://section508coordinators.github.io/BaselineTestPages/testcases/TC10-001-fail.html), [-008-dna](https://section508coordinators.github.io/BaselineTestPages/testcases/TC10-008-dna.html), and [-009-dna](https://section508coordinators.github.io/BaselineTestPages/testcases/TC10-009-dna.html))
+: (examples given in [TC10-001-fail](https://section508coordinators.github.io/BaselineTestPages/testcases/TC10-001-fail.html), [-008-dna](https://section508coordinators.github.io/BaselineTestPages/testcases/TC10-008-dna.html), and [-009-dna](https://section508coordinators.github.io/BaselineTestPages/testcases/TC10-009-dna.html))

-* Form component instructions and cues (examples given in [TC10-001-fail](https://section508coordinators.github.io/BaselineTestPages/testcases/TC10-001-fail.html), [-008-dna](https://section508coordinators.github.io/BaselineTestPages/testcases/TC10-008-dna.html), and [-009-dna](https://section508coordinators.github.io/BaselineTestPages/testcases/TC10-009-dna.html))
+Form component instructions and cues
+: (examples given in [TC10-001-fail](https://section508coordinators.github.io/BaselineTestPages/testcases/TC10-001-fail.html), [-008-dna](https://section508coordinators.github.io/BaselineTestPages/testcases/TC10-008-dna.html), and [-009-dna](https://section508coordinators.github.io/BaselineTestPages/testcases/TC10-009-dna.html))

+<a id="image">Image</a>
+: non-text content available in file formats that include JPEG, GIF, TIFF, and SVG.
+:([TC06-001-fail](https://section508coordinators.github.io/BaselineTestPages/testcases/TC06-001-fail.html) and [TC06-002-pass](https://section508coordinators.github.io/BaselineTestPages/testcases/TC06-002-pass.html) have a list of examples)

 Information and Communication Technology (ICT)
 : Information technology and other equipment, systems, technologies, or processes, for which the principal function is the creation, manipulation, storage, display, receipt, or transmission of electronic data and information, as well as any associated content.
 Examples of ICT include, but are not limited to: computers and peripheral equipment; information kiosks and transaction machines; telecommunications equipment; customer premises equipment; multifunction office machines; software; applications; Web sites; videos; and, electronic documents. (*Update link!* Source [Section 508 Definitions](https://beta.access-board.gov/ict/ch1e/#E103-Definitions))

-* Image ([TC06-001-fail](https://section508coordinators.github.io/BaselineTestPages/testcases/TC06-001-fail.html) and [TC06-002-pass](https://section508coordinators.github.io/BaselineTestPages/testcases/TC06-002-pass.html) have a list of examples)
-  * Decorative image
-  * Meaningful image
+Meaningful image
+: an [image](#image) that conveys information

-* Input element
+Input element
+: a form that

 Label
 : Text, or a component with a text alternative, that is presented to a user to identify content.
 A label is presented to all users, whereas a name may be hidden and only exposed by assistive technology.
 In many cases, the name and the label are the same. (*Update link!* Source [Section 508 Definitions](https://beta.access-board.gov/ict/ch1e/#E103-Definitions))